 CPRW’s Brecon & Radnor and Montgomery Branches are increasingly concerned, as are other local environmental NGOs, at the proliferation of intensive poultry units (IPUs) across Powys.
-The rapid development of this industry in the county in recent years is illustrated in the animated map below.
+The rapid development of this industry in the county in recent years (to 2018) is illustrated in the animated map below.
 The date of each annual “snapshot” is shown in the lower right corner.

 At the end of June 2018 around 7.7 million birds are housed at any one time in IPUs on nearly 200 farms* and new planning applications for IPUs are received on an almost weekly basis.
 At the end of January 2019 comparative figures are 8.2 million birds on just over 200 farms.
 Powys, together with neighbouring English counties, has one of the highest densities of IPUs in Europe.
 The following graphs illustrate a) the total number of chickens on applications is increasing year on year, and b) the cumulative totals of chickens year on year is rising at an increasing rate. (*These figures include some IPUs still in the planning system and awaiting determination.)

 Principal Environmental Considerations